-Long term care impacts time and family
+Long term care may impact family

 - Avoid hot topics.
 This is not the time to revisit old issues.
 Focus on the topics at hand (where will she live, how will she pay for care, etc.).
-If the conversation veers into troubled water, gently steer it back on track.

 - Talk about your feelings using “I” messages and speaking from personal experience.
 Avoid “you” sentences that might suggest blame or come across as criticisms.
 That will only make people defensive and angry.